odakahirokazu/HSQuickLook/README.md

     open clients/hsquicklook/index.html

-You may need to disable cross-origin restriction (find it in Develop manu)
+This is local file access for test, so you may need to disable local file restriction (find it in Develop manu).
+This client runs on an HTTP server for remote access.

 Run an analyzer